Complete guide to CMDB (Configuration Management Database)

 A CMDB supports IT leadership and staff in several ways.
 For example:

-IT practitioners tap into CMDB insights for planning purposes.
+IT practitioners often tap into CMDB insights for planning purposes.
 They do this at a high level with regard to IT architecture and portfolio management, as well as at a more granular level when it comes to asset management and capacity projections.
-They can also use the information found in a CMDB to improve change management and organizational risk management processes.
+Practitioners might also use the information stored in a CMDB to improve change management and organizational risk management processes.

-Junior-level IT employees such as help desk analysts can use the data found in a CMDB, particularly the data on relationships and dependencies, for faster root cause analysis.
-IT employees who liaise with the finance department can also use a CMDB’s records to perform budget allocations based on billing statements and to manage finances related to IT expenditures properly.
+Junior-level IT employees, such as help desk analysts, can use the data found in a CMDB, particularly data on relationships and dependencies, for faster root cause analysis.
+Technical specialists who liaise with the finance department can also use the database’s records to perform budget allocations based on billing statements and to properly manage finances related to IT expenditures.

 Looking for a CMDB solution for your organization?